St. John’s Wort

 St. John’s wort is a flowering plant and medicinal herb that is commonly sold over-the-counter as a treatment for depression.

 St. John’s wort prefers well-drained soils and thrives in temperate climates.
-It grows to 2 feet in height and when you hold its leaves and flowers up to the light you can see bright translucent dots, making them look perforated.
+It grows to 60cm in height and when you hold its leaves and flowers up to the light you can see bright translucent dots, making them look perforated.

 For centuries, St. John’s wort was thought to have the power to drive out devils and evil spirits.
 Branches were gathered and hug over doorways, tucked under pillows or strung around the neck.